The Bankrate promise

 How to calculate your student loan payment

 To calculate your student loan payment and to see how that payment changes based on different loan amounts, interest rates and terms, use a student loan calculator.
-You can also see how your payment will change if you’re able to put extra payments toward your loan.
+You can also see how your payment will change if you’re able to put extra payments toward your loan and how much you could save in interest.

 If you’re using an income-driven repayment plan, the calculation is a little different.
 In these cases, your student loan payment will not use your loan amount.
 Instead it looks at your discretionary income — calculated according to your total income and family size — and charges you 10 or 15 percent of that amount.